-Construction at Laurelwood Park will be starting in February with completion anticipated late summer/early fall of 2021.
+Construction at Laurelwood Park will be starting in February with completion anticipated in fall 2021.
 We are excited to see the vision that was captured as part of the master planning process come to life soon.
-Construction activities on the site will be starting this February and we look forward to a grand opening celebration this late summer / early fall.
-Thank you for your patience, getting this project to this point has taken longer than anticipated under current circumstances.
+Construction activities on the site will be starting this February and we look forward to a grand opening celebration upon completion.
+Thank you for your patience.
+Getting this project to this point has taken longer than anticipated under current circumstances.
 However, we feel it will be well worth the wait.

 Permits have been secured for the project and we are entering into the bid process.
 If all goes as planned, we are hopeful to break ground in early 2021.

 Arborists will be on site on Monday, January 27, 2020, completing root investigations to better inform the new park design, with the intent of saving existing trees.
 Any trees that are considered a hazard (dead, dying, or dangerous) per Urban Forestry and project arborist standards will require removal ahead of the park redevelopment.
 Any hazardous tree removal will likely occur in late January-early February 2020.
 Per Urban Forestry standards, any tree removal will be replaced by an appropriate tree during the park redevelopment.

 In June of 2019, Portland Parks & Recreation Commissioner in charge, Nick Fish, allocated $1.4 million from System Development Charges (SDC) to make the master plan a reality.